Ferrari 212 Export: Notable examples

 Some earlier cars from the 166 MM range were converted into the 212 specifications.
 One such example, s/n 024MB, was recreated after a serious accident in which the car was split into two parts.
 In 1950, the recreated chassis received new bodywork designed by Franco Reggiani for Count Giannino Marzotto, executed by Carrozzeria Fontana and a year later, a new 2.6-litre engine from 212 Export s/n 0084E.
-Due to the unusual shape of the car, it was called "l'Uovo", which means an egg in Italian.
+Due to the unusual shape of the car, it was called "l'Uovo", which means "the egg".
 Because it raced with the 212-spec engine, its competition history and victories are counted towards the 212 Exports.

 Not all 212 Exports were race cars.
 Vignale created further two convertibles as a strictly road-going car.
 The first s/n 0106E, was owned by Count Sanseverino.
 The second s/n 0110E was ordered by Jorge da Cunha d'Almeida Araujo, the Portuguese Ambassador in France.
 One of the competition bodied spyders, s/n 0076E, presented as the Turin Motor Show car, was possibly at one time owned by Roberto Rossellini and has never raced.
 S/n 0098E was created as a Vignale Coupé and later re-bodied as an open-top spyder with additional headrest.
 This example also never saw racing.

 Some examples were further converted to 225-specification by upgrading to a 2.7 L engine.
 Cars with chassis numbers 0104E, 0112E and 0158ED were some of them.